victordelrosal/SophosAGI/README.md

 It is part of an international research initiative to understand the potential consequences of (human-level) artificial general intelligence (AGI).

 <h2>Mission</h2>
-Help society prepare for (human-level) artificial general intelligence (AGI).
+Our mission is to prepare society for the arrival of human-level artificial general intelligence (AGI), ensuring its development benefits all of humanity.

+SophosAGI seeks to help society navigate the complex landscape of AGI and its potential consequences, fostering an informed and responsible approach to this transformative technology.

 <h3>Focus areas</h3>